A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Updating the Clustering Result

-The first method is \textit{periodic $k$-Means}, i.e., a periodic, window-based execution of $k$-Means algorithm.
-More specifically, after completing the training period and detecting utility clusters, a node continues to record new utility values.
-After collecting $T_{P}$ new samples, the node re-evaluates the utility clusters using the $k$-Means algorithm and the $W$ most recently recorded utility values.
-We call $T_{P}$ the update period and $W$ the update window.
 The second update approach extents the periodic one by using a concept known as \textit{weighted $k$-Means}~\cite{weighted-kmeans}.
 The idea here is to assign to each recorded utility value a weighting factor and then execute the $k$-Means algorithm.
 The weight for each recorded value decreases with the age of this value, i.e., an older recorded value is assigned a smaller weight, thus providing a node with the ability to adjust its clustering result to more recent utility values.
 More specifically, we assign to each recorded utility value $u$ a weight:

-where $i$ is the index of $u$ if all utilities in the window $W$ are ordered by their recording time and $R$ is a constant used to control the weight decaying rate.
-Now, the $k$-Means objective function is:
+where $i$ is the index of $u$ if all utilities in the window $W$ are ordered by the recording time and $R$ is a constant that controls the weight decaying rate.
+The objective function is now:

 where $C_{1},C_{2},\ldots,C_{k}$ are the $k$ clusters of utility values.
 The value $c_{i}$ is the mean of $C_{i}$:

 Observe that the traditional $k$-Means algorithm can be seen as a special case where $w(u)$ is constant, i.e. $w(u)\!=\!w, \forall u$.